Powered by Coverage.com (NPN: 19966249)

 When you apply for coverage, the insurance company may inspect your property for any structural damage before issuing your sinkhole insurance policy.
 The land on your property may also be geologically tested to detect potential sinkholes.

-In the event of a sinkhole, a claims adjuster may visit your home with other experts, like a geologist or engineer, to survey and investigate the damage before making any determinations on the cause of the claim and cost of repair.
+In the event of a sinkhole, a claims adjuster may visit your home with other experts, like a geologist or engineer, to survey and investigate the damage before determining the cause of the claim and the cost of repair.

 There are two main types of sinkhole insurance — sinkhole loss coverage and catastrophic ground cover collapse coverage.
 Here are the differences in coverage: